jamaki604/quaternaryCalculator9/README.md

 - Ensure all tests pass before committing to the repository.

 ## Dependencies
 - The project uses standard Java libraries.
-No additional dependencies are required.
+- JUnit5.8.1, opentest4j-1.2.0.jar, apiguardian-api-1.1.2.jar for testing
 <!-- update this with other dependencies if needed-->

 ## Screenshots